Hendrix-CS/csci151/labs/text-prediction.md

 unneeded `Trie` nodes.
 The stack of nodes returned by `find` will be helpful in this task.

+## What to Hand In

+Submit your `Trie.java` implementation via Teams.

 ## Grading

 * To earn a 4, complete Step 1